kencx/keyb/README.md

 specified.
 It is separated by `;` and wrapped in quotes (to prevent parsing errors).

 ### Configuration

-keyb is customized with a `config.yml` file that is automatically generated in the system's config directory.
+keyb can be customized with a configuration file at the default OS config directory (i.e. `$XDG_CONFIG_HOME/keyb/config.yml`).
+If no such file exists, the default configuration will be used.

-By default, the following options are included.

 | Option        | Default                  | Description |
 | ------------- | ------------------------ | ----------- |